Conclusion of Fimpulu Primary School Water Project – Zambia

 Remarks from Fimpulu Primary School:

-“The school is very happy for the construction and installation of the new borehole.
+“The school is very happy about the construction and installation of the new borehole.
 This borehole will serve as the school’s main source of water.

-Lastly, we will take care of this borehole and we thank the management which brought this water source to our school.”
+Lastly, we will take care of this borehole and we thank the management who brought this water source to our school.”